 The Downside to Aftermarket Mustang Control Arms

 While increasing launching capability, there are a few downsides to be aware of.
 First, anything aftermarket isn’t free.
-Secondly, with a stiffer rear suspension the driver will feel some of those small road bumps and vibrations he or she never noticed before.
+Secondly, with a stiffer rear suspension you will feel some of those small road bumps and vibrations that normally go unnoticed.